The Importance of Giving Thanks

 “[1] Therefore being justified by faith, we have peace with God through our Lord Jesus Christ: [2] By whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God.
 [3] And not only so, but we glory in tribulations also: knowing that tribulation worketh patience; [4] And patience, experience; and experience, hope: [5] And hope maketh not ashamed; because the love of God is shed abroad in our hearts by the Holy Ghost which is given unto us.” – Rom 5:1-5

 The giving of thanks follows the receipt of a gift and in the case of Christ, we’ve received an unspeakable gift of eternal life (2Co 9:15).
-As you pray this week, I’d encourage you to consider starting your prayers with thanksgiving to God for what He’s already done for you and watch as you experience the peace that surpasses all understanding (Col 4:2, Php 4:6-7).
+As you pray this week, I’d encourage you to consider starting your prayers with thanksgiving to God for what He’s already done for you and watch as you experience a changed perspective and the peace that surpasses all understanding (Col 4:2, Php 4:6-7).